catalinpit/hashnode/cktjqu8ec00712ws1h5fua3ff.md

 Do not forget that portfolios are great to showcase your work and skills!
 Moreover, while building it, you might learn something new!

 I hope these portfolios help with inspiration, and you are ready to build your new portfolio.
 Or improve the existing one.

+*By the way, if you are looking to learn how to code, you can use these resources to [learn to code for free](https://catalins.tech/20-best-places-to-learn-programming-for-free).
+Also, you can use these resources to [learn JavaScript](https://catalins.tech/5-best-resources-to-learn-javascript-as-a-beginner).*